benjaminran/miro-windows-manager/README.md

 Note that in case the window is resized to be a half of the screen, you can also use `hyper` + `up` + `down` (or `hyper` + `right` + `left`) to resize the window full screen.

-As the other shortcuts, `hyper` + `f` can be pressed multiple times to obtain a centered window of three fourth and one half of height and width.
+As the other shortcuts, `hyper` + `f` can be pressed multiple times to obtain a centered window of three fourth, one half, and one third of height and width.
 This behaviour can be customized.

+### Gather all application windows behind current window

+- `hyper` + `g`: gather all windows of the current application to be behind the currently-focused window of that application

+### Cycle the current window through different screens

+- `hyper` + `c`: cycle the current window to the different screens available

+The window maintains the same relative location on each screen cycled to.

 ## Animations